dscgith/dsnd_p4_sparkify/README.md

 + Use the bigger dataset to get more information and less bias for model training
 + Even out the bias by dropping or duplication data
 + Engineer more features, that improve churn prediction
++ Evaluate downgrade events as indicator for future subscription cancellation
 + Train models on bigger parameter range with grid search

 ---